nathanlem1/MTF-Lib/README.md

 Different implementation schemes such as Kalman filter (KF), extended Kalman filter (EKF), uncented Kalman filter (UKF) and  sequential Monte Carlo (SMC) or particle filter (PF) of these multi-target filtering algorithms will be included.

 Single target filtering in different implementation schemes for a quick start such as KF, EKF, UKF and  PF will also be included.
 Particularly, KF is implemented in both Matlab and Python.

+It is also worth looking at the following links for some related information on https://github.com/USNavalResearchLaboratory/TrackerComponentLibrary and https://github.com/chisyliu/Sensor-Fusion-and-Nonlinear-Filtering-SSY345.